 - Do not camp anywhere apart from at our campsite on top of the hill.

 Please talk to any of the members for further information and if anything happens to you at Lukenya, you should report the incident to Athi River Police Station and to the MCK.

 The Club owns the Teleki Valley Rescue Huts on Mount Kenya, which is available for use by members.
 If using the huts, please do not leave ANY litter in their vicinity.
 Others would also like to enjoy them after you.
 Please talk to any of the Committee members for further information on the use of the huts.

 The MCK has published several guides to walking, climbing and mountaineering in Kenya.
 The most important titles are:

 e to Mount Kenya and Kilimanjaro edited by Iain Allan.
 This book describes walking and climbing on the two highest mountains in Africa.
 It is targeted mainly at climbers and alpinists but it also is of good general interest since it describes the walking routes, flora, fauna, geology and history of the two mountains.

-Both these books are available in many of Nairobi’s bookshops or directly from the MCK or from our distributors in the UK and USA.
+Both these books are available directly from the MCK, in Nairobi bookshops or from our distributors in the UK and USA.